 Product information

-Discover the versatility of Prestone DOT 3 & DOT 4 Synthetic Brake Fluid, recommended for use in an array of braking systems including ABS, disc, and drum brakes, as well as hydraulic clutches requiring DOT 3 and DOT 4 fluids.
+Discover the versatility of Prestone DOT 3 & DOT 4 Synthetic Brake Fluid, recommended for use in an array of braking systems, including ABS, disc, and drum brakes, as well as hydraulic clutches requiring DOT 3 and DOT 4 fluids.
 This advanced brake fluid not only provides corrosion protection for all metals within the braking assembly but is also compatible with all conventional brake fluids, ensuring seamless integration into your vehicle's braking system.

 With its exceptional resistance to fluid vaporization, Prestone Synthetic Brake Fluid substantially reduces the risk of brake failure, offering peace of mind and reliability for your driving experience.
 Count on this fluid to deliver excellent performance even under high-temperature braking conditions, making it a dependable choice for maintaining optimal braking efficiency.

-Some customers reported that packaging and shipping need to improve.
+Some customers reported that the packaging and shipping need to improve.
 Also, some received a mixture of DOT 3 and DOT 4 bottles.

 Our Thoughts - It works with most brake systems.
 It protects the internal areas of the brake assembly from corrosion.
 Always check the owner's manual to confirm if this fluid can be used in your vehicle.